 Here is how to accomplish the task via Schwab Alliance.

-After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Accounts” tab at the top and then click on “External Accounts” in the menu that comes up.
+After logging in to Schwab Alliance at https://www.schwab.com, click on the “Move Money” tab at the top and select “External Accounts”.

 You may see the message “Online management of existing external account information is not currently available for this type of account,” but that is likely because you haven’t selected an account yet.